zero3smart/steemit/app/help/en/faq.md

 <a href="/faq.html#Table_of_Contents_Steemit__Inc">^</a>
 <a class="anchor" name="What_does_Steemit_s_development_roadmap_look_like"></a>
-## What does Steemits development roadmap look like?
+## What does Steemit’s development roadmap look like?

 You can view the 2017 Roadmap here: https://steemit.com/steemit/@steemitblog/steemit-2017-roadmap